top of page

 Ask your questions in our new Facebook Group: https://www.facebook.com/groups/288504286193091

 We are so excited to be teaching this month Practical Validation Training online through The Validation Training Institute.
 We have a group of wonderful participants from the US, Ireland, Israel, The United Kingdom and New Zealand!
 Nancy and I are so happy to be teaching this online Validation Course that we may oraganize a second one this year.
-If you are interested, please let us know so we can when we open our next on-line course: oran.handsondementia@gmail.com
+If you are interested, please let us know so we can let you know when we open our next on-line course: oran.handsondementia@gmail.com

 You can learn more about the course in the link below